ryu1kn/csv-writer/README.md

 //   Mary,English
 ```

-You can keep writing records into the same file by calling `writeRecords` multiple times (but need to wait for the fulfillment
+You can keep writing records into the same file by calling `writeRecords` multiple times
-of the `promise` of the previous `writeRecords` call)
+(but need to wait for the fulfillment of the `promise` of the previous `writeRecords` call).

 ```js
 Promise.resolve()